goduphi/LCR-Meter/README.md

 # LCR Meter

-The aim of this project was to build a budget LCR meter which can measure Resistance, Capacitance, and Inductance with a reasonable amount of accuracy.
+The aim of this project was to build a budget LCR meter which can measure Resistance, Capacitance, and Inductance with an overall accuracy of 95.6%.

 Note: Please ignore the uta_iot_network and nRF24L01 directories as these were a push issue on my end.
 They are part of a different repository.